ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 # Resource representation and representation-data

-This document uses the definitions "representation", "selected representation", "representation data", "representation metadata" and "payload body" defined in RFC 7231.
+This document uses the definitions "representation", "selected representation", "representation data", "representation metadata" and "payload body" defined in [RFC7231].

-The value of the digest is calculated against the selected representation of a resource, that is  defined in RFC 7231 as:
+The value of the digest is calculated against the selected representation of a resource, that is  defined in [RFC7231] as:

 ~~~
   representation-data := Content-Encoding( Content-Type( bits ) )